bluesky/tiled/README.md

 Tiled is a **data access** service for data-aware portals and data science tools.
-It enables **search** and **structured, chunkwise access** to data in an extensible **variety of appropriate formats**, regardless of the format the data happens to *be stored in at rest, spanning slow but widespread interchange formats (e.g. CSV, JSON, TIFF) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
-Tiled enables slicing and sub-selection for accessing only the data of interest, and it enables parallelized download of many chunks at once.
+It enables **search** and **structured, chunkwise access** to data in an extensible **variety of appropriate formats**, regardless of the format the data happens to be stored in at rest.
+The natively supported formats span slow but widespread interchange formats (e.g. CSV, JSON) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
+Tiled enables slicing and sub-selection to read and transfer only the data of interest, and it enables parallelized download of many chunks at once.
 Users can access data with very light software dependencies and fast partial downloads.

 Tiled takes a forward-looking emphasis on **structures** rather than formats,
 including:

 * N-dimensional strided arrays (i.e. numpy-like arrays)
 * Tabular data (i.e. pandas-like "dataframes")
-* Hierarchical structures thereof (e.g. xarrays, HDF5-compatible structures)
+* Hierarchical structures thereof (e.g. xarrays, HDF5-compatible structures like NeXus)

 Tiled implements extensible **access control enforcement** based on web security standards.
 Like Jupyter, Tiled can be used by a single user or deployed as